data-provider/website/docs/getting-started.md

 * Selectors
 * Event emitter

-And, the most important thing... __promotes separation of concerns, isolating the data layer, and separating your data cache from your global state.__
+And, the most important thing... __it promotes separation of concerns, isolating the data layer, and separating your data cache from your global state.__

 [![Data Provider architecture schema](assets/schemas/data-provider-architecture.jpg)](/img/architecture-scheme.png)